Multi-Input HDBaseT Extender with Built-in Switch - DisplayPort, VGA and HDMI Over CAT5 or CAT6 - Up to 4K

 HDBaseT is a zero-latency connectivity standard that’s revolutionizing HDMI distribution.
 HDBaseT uses an advanced method of modulation that enables you to distribute uncompressed HDMI audio and video, along with additional signals, over a single Ethernet cable.
 Offering greater versatility than traditional HDMI extenders and longer distances than HDMI cables alone, HDBaseT is the clear choice for every integrator and system designer, because it can do so much, with just a single cable.

-The STDHVHDBT is backed by a StarTech.com 2-year warranty and free lifetime technical support.
+The STDHVHDBT is TAA compliant and backed by a StarTech.com 2-year warranty with free lifetime technical support.

 Use in your classroom or boardroom display, to enable presenters to connect a wide range of devices